apa graduate program

 Tasks and units

 For each rotation you will have a list of technical units and associated tasks to complete related to that business area.
 These units have been designed to help you develop and understand specific technical skills, knowledge, capability and processes.
-They can, in the future, contribute to achieving chartered engineering status.*
+If applicable, we will support you working towards chartership or professional qualifications.

 Performance and Development